vedanta1097/FleavaDemoApp/README.md

 # FleavaDemoApp
-Demo Android app for applying Android position at Fleava this app was tested on Nexus 5X API 28
+Demo Android app for applying Android position at Fleava.
+<br/>This app was tested on Nexus 5X API 28.